Gunnera: Description

 The 40–50 species vary enormously in leaf size, with the iconic large-leaved species belonging to the subgenus Panke.
 The giant rhubarb, or Campos des Loges (Gunnera manicata), native to the Serra do Mar mountains of southeastern Brazil, is perhaps the largest species, with reniform or sub-reniform leaves typically 1.5 to 2.0 m long, not including the thick, succulent petiole which may be up to 2.5 m in length.
 The width of the leaf blade is typically 2.5 m, but on two occasions cultivated specimens (in Dorset, England in 2011 and at Narrowwater, Ulster, Ireland in 1903) produced leaves fully 3.3 m in width.
 The seeds germinate best in very moist, but not wet, conditions and temperatures of 22–29 °C.

 Only slightly smaller is Gunnera masafuerae of the Juan Fernandez Islands off the Chilean coast.
 They can have leaves up to 2.9 m in width on stout leaf stalks 1.5 m long and 11 cm thick according to Skottsberg.
 These leaf stalks or petioles are the thickest of any dicot, and probably also the most massive.
 On nearby Isla Más Afuera, Gunnera peltata frequently has an upright trunk to 5.5 m in height by 25–30 cm thick, bearing leaves up to 2 m wide.
 The Hoja de Pantano (Gunnera magnifica) of the Colombian Andes bears the largest leaf buds of any plant; up to 60 cm long and 40 cm thick.
 The succulent leaf stalks are up to 2.7 m long.
 The massive inflorescence of small, reddish flowers is up to 2.3 m long and weighs about 13 kg.
 The flowers of Gunnera species are dimerous (two sepals, two petals (or none), two stamens (or one), and two carpels.
 Other giant Gunnera species within the subgenus Panke are found throughout the Neotropics and Hawaii.
 Gunnera insignis is also known by the name "poor man's umbrella" in Costa Rica.

-Outside of the subgenus Panke, most of the more basal Gunnera species have small-to-medium-sized leaves.
-There are some species with moderately large leaves in Africa (G. perpensa, in the subgenus Gunnera, syn. subgenus Perpensum); and Southeast Asia (G. macrophylla, in the subgenus Pseudogunnera), but the majority of more basal species are low-lying, mat-forming plants with small leaves.
+Outside of the subgenus Panke, some Gunnera species have small-to-medium-sized leaves.
+There are some species with moderately large leaves in Africa (G. perpensa, in the subgenus Gunnera, syn. subgenus Perpensum); and Southeast Asia (G. macrophylla, in the subgenus Pseudogunnera), but the others are low-lying, mat-forming plants with small leaves.
 There are several small species are found in New Zealand, notably G. albocarpa, with leaves only 1–2 cm long, and also in South America, with G. magellanica having leaves 5–9 cm wide on stalks 8–15 cm long.
-The most basal species in the genus, G. herteri of Uruguay and Brazil, also has small leaves.
+G. herteri, which is sister to all other members of the genus and is found in Uruguay and Brazil, also has small leaves.